 Articles on Kirkpatrick appeared to be fairly passionate, either for or against.
 While many authors doubled down on it, we also ran across several articles, like this one or this one, that offer what we consider to be fair critiques of the model, including that there is a lack of empirical evidence for existing learning evaluation models and their tie to business results.

 Other models, including Phillips’ Chain of Impact, Kaufman’s 5 Levels of Evaluation, Brinkerhoff’s Success Case Method, and Anderson’s Return on Expectation, among others, were also explored.
 In total, we looked at over 20 models.
-Click below for a summary of the top 10.
+They are summarized in the table below.

 Kaufman, Keller, Watkins